Can Insurance Companies Spy on You?

 - Avoid activities your doctor advises against

-Tops Tips to Avoid Damaging Evidence
+Top Tips to Avoid Damaging Evidence

 If you are making a personal injury or other insurance claim, expect insurance surveillance as part of the claim process.
 Long-term Queensland WorkCover claims are particularly subject to investigation.

 In personal injury cases, investigators frequently use photos, videos, and social media posts to search for damaging evidence.
-Telling the truth about your symptoms and how they affect your life is always the best strategy
+Telling the truth about your symptoms and how they affect your life is always the best strategy.

-Get Legal Advice When an Insurance Company Spies on You
+Legal Advice When an Insurance Company Spies on You

-In our experience, people making a legal claim sometimes question: Can insurance companies spy on me?
+In our experience, people making a legal claim sometimes ask, “Can insurance companies spy on me?”
 The answer is yes, as long as it doesn’t break any Australian or state surveillance laws.
-So, if you are making a compensation claim, Workcover claim or other insurance claim, your best course of action is to:
+So, if you are seeking compensation or making a workers’ compensation claim, your best course of action is to:

 • Set your social media accounts to private